mreguant/em-course/index.md

 We will be using Julia and Pluto.jl to run the exercises.
 For this, **you will need to install Julia in your computer, and add the Pluto package to Julia.**

-You can follow this amazing guide form [Florian Oswald](https://floswald.github.io/) to get started into installing this in your computer: [How to install Julia and Pluto.jl](https://floswald.github.io/NumericalMethods/installation/)
+You can follow this amazing guide form MIT to get started into installing this in your computer: [How to install Julia and Pluto.jl](https://computationalthinking.mit.edu/Spring21/installation/)

-> Credit goes to Florian Oswald more generally for learning about Pluto notebooks!
+> Credit goes to [Florian Oswald](https://floswald.github.io) for learning about these resources!

 ### Flow